rk-lindsey/al_driver/doc/source/quickstart.rst

 ..
 Warning ::

-    If you are note running on an LLNL (Quartz) or UM (Great Lakes) system, you will need to manually configure your compilers.
+    If you are note running on an LLNL (Quartz), UM (Great Lakes), or TACC (Stampede3) system, you will need to manually configure your compilers.
 We recommend Intel OneAPI, which is freely available.
 You will need to compile dlars and molanal by hand (see install script for steps).

 ..
 Warning ::